chrisjackson-pellicle/paragone-nf/README.md

 Again, note that the gene identifier following the dash in the fasta headers (e.g. '6995' for header '>sesame-6995') needs to correspond to a gene identifier in your target file.

 It's fine if your `outgroups.fasta` file contains additional sequences.
 When running the pipeline (see below) you'll provide one or more taxon names using the parameter e.g. `--outgroups sesame`.
+You can provide more than one outgroup taxon name using an comma-separated list, e.g. `--outgroups sesame,taxon2,taxon3` etc.

 ***Tutorial step 2:***